ijc8/ijc8.github.io/_posts/2019-09-02-taking-stock.md

 It's time for a change.

 The last couple of posts - few and far between - have mostly been condensed summaries of everything I've done since the last post.
 I recently happened to re-read my [first post]({{ site.baseurl }}{% post_url 2017-09-02-initial-commit %}) (after someone ran into this site), and I was struck by how reflective and essayish it was, and how different it was from most of my posts since.
 Those have been mostly descriptive and record-keeping-ish.
-I think they're decent as update posts, but I'm not terribly interested in writing update posts, nor do I except anyone else is terribly interested in reading them.
+I think they're decent as update posts, but I'm not terribly interested in writing update posts, nor do I expect anyone else is terribly interested in reading them.

 In my first post, I argued my way into starting a blog.
 Naturally, this argument rested on a few assumptions, and one was that I'm naturally inclined towards logging: